Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 	</p>
 	<ul>
 	  <li>
-	  	Can't handle compiled code, works only for pure python and array provider based code in consumer library methods.
+	  	Can't handle compiled code, works only for pure Python and array provider based code in consumer library methods.
 	  </li>
 	  <li>
-	  	Not all functions are covered in the Array API Spec, which may be a blocker if the consumer library method utilizes a function outside of Array API's scope.
+	  	Not all functions are covered in the Array API spec, which may be a blocker if the consumer library method utilizes a function outside of Array API's scope.
 	  </li>